 Best New Year’s Eve events in Miami

 No velvet rope or six-figure cover fee here.
 This Wynwood block party is gloriously free.
-It’s also sure to be big, loud and crowded.
-There should be plenty of food and drink and your RSVP to the event gets you one free cocktail.
+It’s also sure to be big, loud and crowded, with fire eaters, artists, live music and dancers providing the entertainment.
+Several bars and food trucks will keep you fuelled up and your RSVP to the event gets you one free cocktail.

 Faena’s NYE fete takes cues from the dramatic Baroque period.
 Gather around Damien Hirst’s golden mammoth for surprises (and fireworks) as the clock counts down to midnight.